 \xhdr{Domain generalization applied to language models} In NLP, the default pipeline involves pretraining a task-agnostic language model, which is then finetuned on downstream tasks.
 This pretraining/finetuning division of learning is already known to improve robustness on downstream tasks \cite{hendrycks2019benchmarking}.
 However, the language models themselves suffer from spurious correlations and poor generalization even with small perturbations of the inputs \cite{moradi2021evaluating}.
-To alleviate such problems, \newcite{oren-etal-2019-distributionally} adapt Distribution Robust Optimization \cite{dro} to language models.
-This results in a new loss minimizing the worst-case performance over subsamples of the training set.
-They focus on domains with topic shifts.
-Then, \newcite{vernikos-etal-2020-domain} use domain adversarial regularization to improve testing performance on unseen domains.
+To alleviate such problems, \newcite{oren-etal-2019-distributionally} adapted Distribution Robust Optimization \cite{dro} to language models.
+This resulted in a new loss minimizing the worst-case performance over subsamples of the training set.
+They focused on domains with topic shifts.
+Later, \newcite{vernikos-etal-2020-domain} used domain \hyp adversarial regularization to improve testing performance on unseen domains.

-Also related to our framework are techniques aiming at de-biasing language models.
-Biases are correlations that may or may not be spurious but are nevertheless undesired.
-Removing such biases is typically done by (i) adding a bias-specific penalty term \cite{qian-etal-2019-reducing, bordia-bowman-2019-identifying, zhao-etal-2018-learning} to the loss, and/or (ii) augmenting the data to counterbalance the undesired correlation \cite{cda, zhao-etal-2017-men}.
-For example, counterfactual data-augmentation used to reduce gender-bias \cite{cda} flips half of the gendered terms to destroy existing correlations in the original inputs.
-This matches the balanced setup of our controlled correlation removal in \Secref{ssec:controlled_corr}.